Robin544/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-This is a Restaurant Management System App.
+This is a Restaurant Management System App project using tkinter and python.